ManzzFR/AstrospaceMD/README.md

 ---

+*ASTROSPACE-MD*
-**ASTROSPACE-MD** is an ESM plugin with a total of 999+ features designed to simplify bot management.
+`is an ESM plugin with a total of 500+ features designed to simplify bot management.
 Features like RPG menus, downloaders, tools, mini-games, and various other menus make it an ideal choice to enhance your bot experience.
-With its simple interface and comprehensive functionality, ASTROBOT-MD provides an efficient and easy-to-use solution for various needs.
+With its simple interface and comprehensive functionality, ASTROBOT-MD provides an efficient and easy-to-use solution for various needs.`
 --------

 ## 📝 **Requirement**: